Colon Cancer Surgery in Kansas City, MO

 Additional Information About Colon Cancer

-To learn more about surgeries performed by your doctor to treat colon cancer or other conditions of the colon, please contact our local office today by calling (816) 941-0800.
+To learn more about surgeries performed by Colorectal Surgical Associates to treat colon cancer or other conditions of the colon, please contact our office in Kansas City today by calling (816) 941-0800.